Kenrich005/Property-Price-Prediction/README.md

 Property Price Prediction

 Problem Statement
 There are a number of factors which determine property prices, some are logical, based on economic theories and population density and some are based on more intangible factors, like availability of amenities & necessities, neighborhood, etc.
 Build a linear regression model to predict the price of the property from the dataset having attributes such as sale type, sale condition etc.

 Data Description
-•	SalePrice - the property's sale price in dollars.
+â€¢	SalePrice - the property's sale price in dollars.
 This is the target variable that you're trying to predict.
-•	MSSubClass: The building class
+â€¢	MSSubClass: The building class
-•	MSZoning: The general zoning classification
+â€¢	MSZoning: The general zoning classification
-•	LotFrontage: Linear feet of street connected to property
+â€¢	LotFrontage: Linear feet of street connected to property
-•	LotArea: Lot size in square feet
+â€¢	LotArea: Lot size in square feet
-•	Street: Type of road access
+â€¢	Street: Type of road access
-•	Alley: Type of alley access
+â€¢	Alley: Type of alley access
-•	LotShape: General shape of property
+â€¢	LotShape: General shape of property
-•	LandContour: Flatness of the property
+â€¢	LandContour: Flatness of the property
-•	Utilities: Type of utilities available
+â€¢	Utilities: Type of utilities available
-•	LotConfig: Lot configuration
+â€¢	LotConfig: Lot configuration
-•	LandSlope: Slope of property
+â€¢	LandSlope: Slope of property
-•	Neighborhood: Physical locations within Ames city limits
+â€¢	Neighborhood: Physical locations within Ames city limits
-•	Condition1: Proximity to main road or railroad
+â€¢	Condition1: Proximity to main road or railroad
-•	Condition2: Proximity to main road or railroad (if a second is present)
+â€¢	Condition2: Proximity to main road or railroad (if a second is present)
-•	BldgType: Type of dwelling
+â€¢	BldgType: Type of dwelling
-•	HouseStyle: Style of dwelling
+â€¢	HouseStyle: Style of dwelling
-•	OverallQual: Overall material and finish quality
+â€¢	OverallQual: Overall material and finish quality
-•	OverallCond: Overall condition rating
+â€¢	OverallCond: Overall condition rating
-•	YearBuilt: Original construction date
+â€¢	YearBuilt: Original construction date
-•	YearRemodAdd: Remodel date
+â€¢	YearRemodAdd: Remodel date
-•	RoofStyle: Type of roof
+â€¢	RoofStyle: Type of roof
-•	RoofMatl: Roof material
+â€¢	RoofMatl: Roof material
-•	Exterior1st: Exterior covering on house
+â€¢	Exterior1st: Exterior covering on house
-•	Exterior2nd: Exterior covering on house (if more than one material)
+â€¢	Exterior2nd: Exterior covering on house (if more than one material)
-•	MasVnrType: Masonry veneer type
+â€¢	MasVnrType: Masonry veneer type
-•	MasVnrArea: Masonry veneer area in square feet
+â€¢	MasVnrArea: Masonry veneer area in square feet
-•	ExterQual: Exterior material quality
+â€¢	ExterQual: Exterior material quality
-•	ExterCond: Present condition of the material on the exterior
+â€¢	ExterCond: Present condition of the material on the exterior
-•	Foundation: Type of foundation
+â€¢	Foundation: Type of foundation
-•	BsmtQual: Height of the basement
+â€¢	BsmtQual: Height of the basement
-•	BsmtCond: General condition of the basement
+â€¢	BsmtCond: General condition of the basement
-•	BsmtExposure: Walkout or garden level basement walls
+â€¢	BsmtExposure: Walkout or garden level basement walls
-•	BsmtFinType1: Quality of basement finished area
+â€¢	BsmtFinType1: Quality of basement finished area
-•	BsmtFinSF1: Type 1 finished square feet
+â€¢	BsmtFinSF1: Type 1 finished square feet
-•	BsmtFinType2: Quality of second finished area (if present)
+â€¢	BsmtFinType2: Quality of second finished area (if present)
-•	BsmtFinSF2: Type 2 finished square feet
+â€¢	BsmtFinSF2: Type 2 finished square feet
-•	BsmtUnfSF: Unfinished square feet of basement area
+â€¢	BsmtUnfSF: Unfinished square feet of basement area
-•	TotalBsmtSF: Total square feet of basement area
+â€¢	TotalBsmtSF: Total square feet of basement area
-•	Heating: Type of heating
+â€¢	Heating: Type of heating
-•	HeatingQC: Heating quality and condition
+â€¢	HeatingQC: Heating quality and condition
-•	CentralAir: Central air conditioning
+â€¢	CentralAir: Central air conditioning
-•	Electrical: Electrical system
+â€¢	Electrical: Electrical system
-•	1stFlrSF: First Floor square feet
+â€¢	1stFlrSF: First Floor square feet
-•	2ndFlrSF: Second floor square feet
+â€¢	2ndFlrSF: Second floor square feet
-•	LowQualFinSF: Low quality finished square feet (all floors)
+â€¢	LowQualFinSF: Low quality finished square feet (all floors)
-•	GrLivArea: Above grade (ground) living area square feet
+â€¢	GrLivArea: Above grade (ground) living area square feet
-•	BsmtFullBath: Basement full bathrooms
+â€¢	BsmtFullBath: Basement full bathrooms
-•	BsmtHalfBath: Basement half bathrooms
+â€¢	BsmtHalfBath: Basement half bathrooms
-•	FullBath: Full bathrooms above grade
+â€¢	FullBath: Full bathrooms above grade
-•	HalfBath: Half baths above grade
+â€¢	HalfBath: Half baths above grade
-•	Bedroom: Number of bedrooms above basement level
+â€¢	Bedroom: Number of bedrooms above basement level
-•	Kitchen: Number of kitchens
+â€¢	Kitchen: Number of kitchens
-•	KitchenQual: Kitchen quality
+â€¢	KitchenQual: Kitchen quality
-•	TotRmsAbvGrd: Total rooms above grade (does not include bathrooms)
+â€¢	TotRmsAbvGrd: Total rooms above grade (does not include bathrooms)
-•	Functional: Home functionality rating
+â€¢	Functional: Home functionality rating
-•	Fireplaces: Number of fireplaces
+â€¢	Fireplaces: Number of fireplaces
-•	FireplaceQu: Fireplace quality
+â€¢	FireplaceQu: Fireplace quality
-•	GarageType: Garage location
+â€¢	GarageType: Garage location
-•	GarageYrBlt: Year garage was built
+â€¢	GarageYrBlt: Year garage was built
-•	GarageFinish: Interior finish of the garage
+â€¢	GarageFinish: Interior finish of the garage
-•	GarageCars: Size of garage in car capacity
+â€¢	GarageCars: Size of garage in car capacity
-•	GarageArea: Size of garage in square feet
+â€¢	GarageArea: Size of garage in square feet
-•	GarageQual: Garage quality
+â€¢	GarageQual: Garage quality
-•	GarageCond: Garage condition
+â€¢	GarageCond: Garage condition
-•	PavedDrive: Paved driveway
+â€¢	PavedDrive: Paved driveway
-•	WoodDeckSF: Wood deck area in square feet
+â€¢	WoodDeckSF: Wood deck area in square feet
-•	OpenPorchSF: Open porch area in square feet
+â€¢	OpenPorchSF: Open porch area in square feet
-•	EnclosedPorch: Enclosed porch area in square feet
+â€¢	EnclosedPorch: Enclosed porch area in square feet
-•	3SsnPorch: Three season porch area in square feet
+â€¢	3SsnPorch: Three season porch area in square feet
-•	ScreenPorch: Screen porch area in square feet
+â€¢	ScreenPorch: Screen porch area in square feet
-•	PoolArea: Pool area in square feet
+â€¢	PoolArea: Pool area in square feet
-•	PoolQC: Pool quality
+â€¢	PoolQC: Pool quality
-•	Fence: Fence quality
+â€¢	Fence: Fence quality
-•	MiscFeature: Miscellaneous feature not covered in other categories
+â€¢	MiscFeature: Miscellaneous feature not covered in other categories
-•	MiscVal: Value of miscellaneous feature
+â€¢	MiscVal: Value of miscellaneous feature
-•	MoSold: Month Sold
+â€¢	MoSold: Month Sold
-•	YrSold: Year Sold
+â€¢	YrSold: Year Sold
-•	SaleType: Type of sale
+â€¢	SaleType: Type of sale
-•	SaleCondition: Condition of sale
+â€¢	SaleCondition: Condition of sale